MAHBOD-85/IFErtmdrv/README.md

 For version Z also do the zsaw initialization procedure outlined in [the z-saw repo](https://github.com/zeta0134/z-saw).

 ### ca65 porting
-Just replace all instances of [] with () and change the .org thing in the beginning of variables.asm to a segment and change .ds to .res.
+Execute the conversion script provided in the ifertmdrv folder and define the IFERTMDRVVARS and IFERTMDRVZP segments.
 To reference the values in the driver you may need to manually specify the zeropage values which ld65 conveniently warns you about.
+For version Z it is advised that you get the original source and implement it the ca65 way, IFErtmdrv will interoperate with the z-saw registers.